 Foreign coverage.
-In general, coverage provided by a foreign employer to its employees and related individuals is minimum essential coverage.
-Individuals with such coverage should see Pub.
+In general, coverage provided by a foreign health insurance issuer or the government of a foreign country does not qualify as minimum essential coverage unless recognized as minimum essential coverage by the Department of Health and Human Services (HHS).
+However, certain coverage under a group health plan provided through insurance that is regulated by a foreign government has been recognized as minimum essential coverage by HHS, and individuals with such coverage should see Pub.
 974, Premium Tax Credit (PTC).
-However, coverage purchased directly from a foreign health insurance issuer or provided by the government of a foreign country does not qualify as minimum essential coverage unless recognized as minimum essential coverage by the Department of Health and Human Services (HHS).
-To find out if HHS has recognized particular forms of foreign coverage as minimum essential coverage, go to www.irs.gov/uac/Individual-Shared-Responsibility-Provision.
+To find out if HHS has recognized additional forms of foreign coverage as minimum essential coverage, go to www.irs.gov/uac/Individual-Shared-Responsibility-Provision.